John Gruber

-John Gruber (born 1973) is a technology blogger, UI designer, and creator of the Markdown markup language.
+John Gruber (born 1973) is a technology blogger, UI designer, and co-creator of the Markdown markup language.
 Gruber writes the Apple enthusiast blog Daring Fireball and hosts its accompanying podcast, The Talk Show.

 History

 Gruber is from Philadelphia, Pennsylvania.
 He received his Bachelor of Science in computer science from Drexel University, and worked for Bare Bones Software (2000–02) and Joyent (2005–06).

 In 2004, Aaron Swartz and Gruber worked together to create the Markdown language, with the goal of enabling people "to write using an easy-to-read and easy-to-write plain text format, optionally convert it to structurally valid XHTML (or HTML)".

 Media

 Daring Fireball

 Since 2002, Gruber has written and produced Daring Fireball, a technology-focused weblog.
 He has described his Daring Fireball writing as a "Mac column in the form of a weblog".
 The site is written in the form of a tumblelog called The Linked List, a linklog with brief commentary, in between occasional longform articles that discuss Apple products and issues in related consumer technology.
 Gruber often writes about user interfaces, software development, Mac applications, and Apple's media coverage.
 On Daring Fireball, Gruber tends to cover Apple in a positive manner and defend Apple against criticism.
+At times, he directs very pointed and direct criticism of Apple.
 Media outlets have described Gruber as an Apple "fanboy" in conjunction with his writing on the website; (Note: Sources describing Gruber as an Apple "fanboy":) Gruber responded in a 2011 interview that although he does not use the term fanboy, he supports Apple because he appreciates the company.